-It was not until I reached a point of exhaustion, and I waved the white flag, did the Universe deliver the wisdom that I needed to learn to deal with this challenge.
+It was not until I reached a point of exhaustion, did the Universe deliver the wisdom that I needed.
 It came in the form of spiritual teachings from pioneers in the field, such as Dr. Wayne Dyer and, recently, Brene Brown.
 With this knowledge, I was able to begin the healing process and gradually accept my imperfections.

-Cause #1: A deep fear of not being good enough to be loved or accepted by others.
+Cause #1: The fear of not being good enough to be loved or accepted by others.

 Perfection is a vague concept and cannot be used as a barometer to measure our efforts.
 What we need to do instead is create clear and specific targets.
 For example, if you would like to get the perfect body, specify what that means to you: is it to be able to fit into a size 4 pair of jeans?
 Or having the strength and endurance to run a 10k marathon?

-Setting measurable goals will make attaining perfection a lot easier.
-Every time we make progress in reaching our goals, we feel a sense of accomplishment and experience a boost of confidence.
-In aiming for progress, we can build our sense of motivation and feel better about where we are going.
+Setting measurable goals will make success more attainable.
+Every time we progress towards our goals, we feel a sense of accomplishment and experience a boost of confidence.
+In aiming for progress, we feel better about where we’re heading.

 If you think about it, everything that exists in nature has flaws and imperfections, yet every life form finds a way to flourish in a purposeful way.

 The penguin does not complain about its inability to fly; instead, it uses its streamline body and webbed feet to swim and search for fish.